7 ways to avoid Amazon Prime’s fee hike - NewsBreak

 If you sign up for either the Prime Student or the discounted membership now, you’ll receive the current pricing.
 When your membership renews next year, the price will move to the increased rates.
 If you already have either of the memberships, your price will increase on your next renewal date, starting after March 25, 2022.

 For those who don’t need all the bells and whistles Amazon Prime includes, but still want free shipping, you don’t need a membership.
 Shipping is free as long as you order at least $25 of eligible items.
 Those items are denoted with “FREE Shipping” on the product page, according to Amazon.
-You won’t get unlimited free two-day shipping like Prime members, but your items may still arrive in a timely matter.See where Kansas ranks for life expectancy
+You won’t get unlimited free two-day shipping like Prime members, but your items may still arrive in a timely matter.These states have the worst, best life expectancy, new federal report finds

 There is a separate membership for Prime Video, as well.
 Amazon is currently offering a 30-day free trial of Prime Video.
 Once your trial is up, it’ll cost you $8.99 a month.